FCSplayz/VectorTyping/README.md

 For more information about Unity's Reference-Only License, please see their website: [https://unity.com/legal/licenses/unity-reference-only-license](https://unity.com/legal/licenses/unity-reference-only-license).

+## Unity Project Installation

+To add this library to your Unity project, create a new folder in the `Assets` folder of your project and name it `VectorTyping`, then put the files found in this repository in the newly created `VectorTyping` folder.

 ## Contribution Policy

 We welcome contributions to this project from the community!
 If you're interested in contributing, please follow the guidelines below: